SEND Policy 2024.docx

 New starters

-Students at both Roselyn House School and The RHISE Service are likely to start midway through a year.
+Students at both Roselyn House School are likely to start midway through a year.
 They will be given baseline assessments in all areas they have missed in the timeline and then proceed accordingly following this baseline being established.

 In addition to aforementioned assessment, we use: